Edert/DCSsim/README.md

+# Simulate differential ChIP-seq regions

+DCSsim simulates differential ChIP-seq data for two samples (e.g. treatment and control).
+The results are sequence reads in fasta format for the two samples with n (user defined) replicates plus a report as pdf.
+DCSsim supports multiple threads and is able to work in batches to account for limited memory.
+We strongly encourage new users to start with the two parameter simulation scripts test-peak-shape.py and test-fragment-count-distribution.py.
+These can be applied to test the parameters for sampling without creating reads but output diverse histograms and plots.

-# DCSsim
+## DCSsim ##

-DCSsim.py FASTA BED INT [options]
+**DCSsim.py** \<FASTA\> \<BED\> \<INT\> [options]

-Based on the provided FASTA sequence differential peaks (DPs) are simulated, restricted to if --is_white_list or constrained by the specified BED-file.
-INT defines the number of simulated replicates of the two samples.
+Based on the provided \<FASTA\> sequence differential peaks (DPs) are simulated, restricted to if --is_white_list or constrained by the specified \<BED\>-file. \<INT\> defines the number of simulated replicates of the two samples.

 Options: